Data Management Principles – The Key to Better Data Management

 Your critical Data Management Principles should enable an agile and flexible organization ready for the digital economy by giving each principle an OKR or KPI.
 You should track these metrics on real-time dashboards for all critical data and as needed for the rest.

-Roles in the data management system
+Roles in the Data Management System

 Senior management must make it clear that data management, security and safety is the obligation of every employee and vendor partner.
 Poor data mismanagement should be finable, costing an employee a job offence or a vendor its partnership with you.